leonascimento/react-tween/README.md

 TransitionGroup
 ---

-If you have a collection of items and you want to apply styles to items that are added or removed, you can use `Tween.TransitionGroup` instead of `Tween`.
+If you want to animate items added or removed from a collection, you can use `Tween.TransitionGroup`.

 `Tween.TransitionGroup` accepts a list of styles instead of a single style.
 Each style has a key that is used to determine if a child has been added or removed (similar to React child keys).